Upcoming Webinar: Register now >>

 Installing OpenLM Broker on Unix / Linux

-This document describes how to install or upgrade OpenLM Broker on Linux/Unix-based systems for different types of distributions that use both systemd and alternative init systems.
-The instructions in this guide have been tested on Ubuntu 18.04 LTS, however, they should be applicable to other distributions as well.
+This document describes how to install or upgrade OpenLM Broker on Linux/Unix-based systems for different distributions that use both systemd and alternative init systems.
+The instructions in this guide have been tested on Ubuntu 18.04 LTS, but they should also apply to other distributions.

 System Requirements